Pages

 ~~~~~~~~~~~~~~~~~

-in the bottom the size of a pencil with
+large holes in the bottom the about size of

-the boiling water using a large rubber spatula.
+into the boiling water using a large rubber

 Guten Appetit!